Palm Sunday Lessons

 Comment on - "Children are the Future."

-When I was growing up, we used to hear religious people talk about how important is the training and education of children, because we were told that "children are the future of the church", and "children are the future leaders of the church."
+When I was growing up, we used to hear religious people talk about how important is the training and education of children, because we were told that "children are the future of the church", and "children will become the future leaders of the church."

 But this is not